 Hello there!
 I’m a Carlsberg Foundation Postdoctoral Fellow working within the area of sociophonetics at Aarhus University in Denmark.
 Here at Aarhus I’m part of the English department, where there’s a small but steadily growing community of phoneticians (see here for more details).
 I am also an affiliate of the AU Centre for Irish Studies.

-I recently completed my PhD at the University of Cambridge, where I was supervised by Bert Vaux and Francis Nolan.
+In 2016, I completed my PhD at the University of Cambridge, where I was supervised by Bert Vaux and Francis Nolan.
 My PhD focussed, among other things, on the co-variation of ethnolinguistic, stylistic and intonational phenomena in the English spoken in Sydney, Australia.
 I am still very interested in linguistic variation in Aboriginal English.

 - Intonation and other aspects of prosody